Aripiprazole

-Aripiprazole, sold under the brand names Abilify and Aristada among others, is an atypical antipsychotic.
-It is primarily used in the treatment of schizophrenia and bipolar disorder.
-Other uses include as an add-on treatment in major depressive disorder, tic disorders and irritability associated with autism.
-It is taken by mouth or injection into a muscle.
-A Cochrane review found low-quality evidence of effectiveness in treating schizophrenia.
+Aripiprazole, sold under the brand name Abilify, Aripiprex, Ariply among others, is an atypical antipsychotic primarily used in the treatment of schizophrenia, bipolar disorder, and irritability associated with autism spectrum disorder; other uses include as an add-on treatment for major depressive disorder and tic disorders.
+Aripiprazole is taken by mouth or via injection into a muscle.

-In adults, side effects with greater than 10% incidence include weight gain, headache, akathisia, insomnia, and gastro-intestinal effects like nausea and constipation, and lightheadedness.
-Side effects in children are similar, and include sleepiness, increased appetite, and stuffy nose.

-Common side effects include vomiting, constipation, sleepiness, dizziness, weight gain and movement disorders.
-Serious side effects may include neuroleptic malignant syndrome, tardive dyskinesia and anaphylaxis.
+Common side effects include restlessness, insomnia, transient weight gain, nausea, vomiting, constipation, dizziness, and mild sedation.
+Serious side effects may include neuroleptic malignant syndrome, tardive dyskinesia, and anaphylaxis.
 It is not recommended for older people with dementia-related psychosis due to an increased risk of death.
-In pregnancy, there is evidence of possible harm to the baby.
+In pregnancy, there is evidence of possible harm to the fetus.
 It is not recommended in women who are breastfeeding.
-It has not been very well studied in people less than 18 years old.
+It has not been very well studied in people younger than 18 years old.

 Aripiprazole was approved for medical use in the United States in 2002.
 It is available as a generic medication.
-In 2020, it was the 89th most commonly prescribed medication in the United States, with more than 8million prescriptions.
+In 2023, it was the 95th most commonly prescribed medication in the United States, with more than 7 million prescriptions.
+It is on the World Health Organization's List of Essential Medicines.